-Years ago, I shared a tip about how to make Homemade Powdered Sugar.
+Years ago, I shared a tip about How to Make Powdered Sugar.

 Well, most of us are looking to be a little more healthy than that, so today I'm sharing how you can easily apply the same simple technique for making Homemade Unrefined Powdered Sugar.

 If you're like me, even though it's not the best idea to have sweets all the time, having treats now and then is fine, particularly when you have a special occasion.

 You can use this recipe for Unrefined Homemade Powdered Sugar to make things like Healthier Frostings (like this Secret Ingredient Chocolate “Buttercream” Frosting, or the Sweet Potato Frosting on these Carob Cupcakes, or as an ingredient in recipes where having a powdered sweetener is going to product a better final product than the granulated alternative, as is the case with my Homemade Chocolate Chips, Homemade White Chocolate Chips (we love those) and more.

 And of course, you can use this to dust on top of treats, giving them a special touch — as with any plain cake (like these Chocolate “Cheesecake”-filled Cupcakes, or these Chocolate Avocado Truffles with a Kick, or these Raw Nut Butter Truffles.

 This recipe is very versatile as well – you can use it to make Homemade Powdered Sugar out of sucanat, coconut sugar, palm sugar (though that is likely not the most sustainable option), and rapadura and date sugar, too.
 I personally only use coconut sugar occasionally as we are really watching our carbs due to candida, but you can use whatever sweetener works well for you.

 You can still make things like buttercream frosting without powdered cane sugar, just make this homemade unrefined powdered sugar!

 - Place sugar and arrowroot powder (or corn starch) together in a blender or food processor.